Narnoocom/ota-widget/README.md

 | ------------- |:-------------:| :--------------------| :---------:|
 | confirmation_code    | ( true or false = default ) | Display the suppliers booking code on confirmation       | NO |
 | guest_list   | ( true or false = default ) | Show a guest form on checkout where the customer can add each guests details   |   NO |

+## Updates
+> :clap: **Country API Service Issue Fixed**: We have removed the 3rd party country API selector and are now managing the countries list ourselves.